aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ### Motivation

 If you are thinking 'Why do we need override context at all?', let me tell you that it is a great question.
-The reason it exists has to do with the template controllers.
+The reason it exists has to do with the template controllers (mostly).
 While writing template controllers, many times we want a context object that is not the underlying view-model instance.
 One such prominent example is the [`repeat.for`](../getting-started/rendering-collections.md) template controller.
 As you might know that `repeat.for` template controller provides contextual properties such as `$index`, `$first`, `$last` etc.